House & Garage Address Numbers

 The numbers shall not be comprised of spray painted or hand-painted numbers nor shall the numbers be otherwise hand-applied by marker, tape or similar product not pre-fabricated for the specific purpose of address identification.

-House and garage address numbers are an invaluable aid in providing service to your home.
-City emergency personnel; solid waste and recycling crews; and electrical, cable and phone utility employees rely on visible house numbers to service your property.
+Garage address numbers are an invaluable aid in providing service to your home.
+City emergency personnel; solid waste and recycling crews; and electrical, cable and phone utility employees rely on visible house address numbers to service your property.

 I don't have an alley; my garbage is picked up at the curb, in front of my house!